SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 }
 ```

-The preceding code is perfectly valid.
-It compiles and deploys without any issues, yet it never produces the result you expect.
  The intent of the expression in the `Condition` is to reference in the incoming `Payload` from the message and access the `Type` of the object returned and then route based on whether the objects type is a `Dog` or a `Cat`.

 The reason this does not work is because at this point the expression is testing something that does not yet exist in the message that is being processed.
 At this point in processing of an incoming message the payload has not yet been converted from the
 wire format, typically a `byte[]`, to the desired type exposed in the methods signature.
 In other words, it has not yet gone through the type conversion process described in the [Content Type Negotiation](#content-type-management).